-This is our mom’s sugar cookie recipe that she has made forever.
+This is our mom’s sugar cookie recipe that she has made forever and it’s easy to see why this delicious treat has become a permanent fixture in her favorite recipe box.
 It is literally what I look forward to making every year.
-The sugar cookies are so fantastically soft and slightly puffy and a little piece of heaven in every bite.
+The sugar cookies are incredibly soft and slightly puffy, packing a little piece of heaven in every bite.

 For more amazing Valentine’s dessert recipes try our Valentine’s Day neapolitan cupcakes, Valentine Cookie pops, and our lover muddy buddies recipe.
 They are all wonderful and perfect for Valentine’s day.

 Ingredients You’ll Need For Our Valentine Sugar Cookies Recipe: